Grade Level: Kindergarten – Grade 3

 - Ask students questions about pedestrian safety (see Appendix 1).

 - When students answer “yes”, have them turn around march in the opposite direction.
 If they answer “no”, have them continue to march in the same direction.

 - You may want to verify the board and school policy for outings outside the school.

-- Ask the students what the pedestrian safety rules on the streets and on railway tracks are and discuss.
+- Ask the students to identify the pedestrian safety rules on the streets, and on railway tracks.
+Discuss.

 - Introduce the pedestrian safety rules (see Appendix 2).

 - With input from students, plan a 20-minute walk through the school’s neighbourhood.
 Draw a map of the selected route, or take digital photos of the route, and share with the class.

 - If possible, select streets with sidewalks and a route that has at least one opportunity to cross the road.

 - Ensure you have at least one other leader to walk at the back of the line and that students are aware that they need to walk beside a partner and stay in a line when they walk.